 A Tale of Two Yangs

-On Saturday, September 19, Democratic candidate Andrew Yang made the rounds in Des Moines, IA, balancing big crowds at the Steak Fry with smaller, more intimate ones at an appearance at a healthcare forum chaired by leftist news organization NowThis.
+DES MOINES, Iowa — On Saturday, September 19, Democratic candidate Andrew Yang made the rounds in Des Moines, balancing big crowds at the Steak Fry with smaller, more intimate ones at an appearance at a healthcare forum chaired by leftist news organization NowThis News.
 Both settings served as token examples for how Yang, and Democratic candidates as a whole, match a need to rally voters against having a nuanced understanding of the policies voters look for.

 Yang’s day began at the Steak Fry.
 Around midday, Yang grilled three steaks with an apron over his classic tie-free suit, but the normally jovial candidate seemed more interested in finding the perfect rareness of steak rather than entertaining the crowds of reporters and fans surrounding the fenced-off grill.
 After being directed by a filming reporter to his left, Yang danced a “steak cookin’ dance.”